hotvulcan/Thanos.sh/Story.md

 I was freezed about ten years, as I feel, and start to think.
 The information was available from other tables, but that day's journal data were lost.
 But the project is still in debug mode. so I have enough logs to re-calculate that data.
 I wrote a Perl script. the data got back.
 I didn't have to go to jail or run away...

 "Some hundreds of thousands CNY" could buy a big apartment in Beijing or 200~300 ounces gold in that year.

+Fork and tell your story here, then PR.
+EXAMPLE:

+## Title: 从删库到跑路

+Author: example mail@example.com

+…